PATHWAYS TO ADULT SUCCESS

 How to Develop Collaborations/Partnerships

-Collaborating with stakeholders is crucial to make sure the education students receive is relevant to the postsecondary opportunities available, and helps them to gain the skills and mindsets for lifelong success.
+Collaborating with stakeholders is crucial to ensure that the education students receive is relevant to the postsecondary opportunities available and provides the necessary skills and mindset for lifelong success.

 How to Work with Data Systems